CloudGeometry/cg-devx-docs/docs/cgdevx_apps/cgdevx_argocd.md

 # ArgoCD: Your GitOps Continuous Delivery Solution

 ArgoCD presents a declarative, GitOps continuous delivery tool designed exclusively for Kubernetes.
-ArgoCD is seamlessly integrated with CGDevX, leveraging the capabilities of Keycloak for Single Sign-On (SSO), streamlining access control while ensuring a seamless user experience.
+ArgoCD is seamlessly integrated with CGDevX, leveraging the capabilities of Vault for Single Sign-On (SSO), streamlining access control while ensuring a seamless user experience.

-### Effortless Access Control with CGDevX and Keycloak Integration
+### Effortless Access Control with CGDevX and Vault Integration

-As a CGDevX user, you'll enjoy the smooth integration of ArgoCD with Keycloak for SSO, making authentication and authorization a breeze.
+As a CGDevX user, you'll enjoy the smooth integration of ArgoCD with Vault for SSO, making authentication and authorization a breeze.
 Let's explore how CGDevX maps groups to ArgoCD roles:

 1. **Elevate Your Capabilities: The Super Admin Role** Within ArgoCD, the super admin role is granted to the designated CGDevX administrators.
 This ensures comprehensive access and control over ArgoCD operations.